 Performance Animal Care

 Whether you’re just starting out in a discipline or already competing at a high level Sea to Sky Holistic Equine can help your horse stay in top condition.
 We'll create a comprehensive, custom, holistic treatment plan to optimize health and well-being which will also optimize performance.
-This may include a combination of many holistic treatments like rehabilitation/conditioning, acupuncture, laser, massage, chiropractic, nutrition, herbal medicine and supplements tailored to the exact needs of your athlete.
+This may include a combination of many holistic treatments like rehabilitation and sports medicine, acupuncture, laser, massage, chiropractic, nutrition, herbal medicine and supplements tailored to the exact needs of your athlete.